Kong/docs.konghq.com/app/konnect/analytics/explorer.md

 {% endnavtabs %}
 ### Actions

-After customizing a view using Explorer's metrics and filters, there are several actions that can be performed:
+After customizing a view using Explorer's metrics and filters, you can perform several actions:

 **Save as a Report**: This function creates a new custom report based on your current view, allowing you to revisit these specific insights at a later time.
 **Export as CSV**: If you prefer to analyze your data using other tools, you can download the current view as a CSV file, making it portable and ready for further analysis elsewhere.

-You can see this example of [diagnosing latency issues](/konnect/analytics/use-cases/latency)
+You can see this example of [diagnosing latency issues](/konnect/analytics/use-cases/latency).